-While on shoots for different stories or covering and attending trade shows, press events, auction previews and meetings in designer’s studios, jewelry writers and editors get an up close and personal view of all that’s new—and old—in diamond jewelry.
+While on shoots for different stories or covering and attending trade shows, press events, auction previews and meetings in designer’s studios, jewelry editors and writers get an up close and personal view of all that’s new—and old—in diamond jewelry.

 With such incredible access, it piqued our interest in what these these arbiters of style and sparkle in print and on your favorite websites, social media channels and blogs covet, purchase and wear themselves—so we got them to tell us first hand.

-Many jewelry writers and editors such as myself hold hot rocks in our hands so often and have the chance to try on earrings, piles of bracelets and stacks of rings on a regular basis.
+Many jewelry editors and writers such as myself hold hot rocks in our hands so often and have the chance to try on earrings, piles of bracelets and stacks of rings on a regular basis.
 And in doing so, we often find what really speaks to us on a personal level.

-Some of us also seek out antique styles or favor the diamond pieces handed down to us.
+Some of us also seek out antique style jewelry or favor the diamond jewelry pieces handed down to us.
 And then there are those savvy women in the press who also find inspiration and give their husbands or significant others a nudge in the right direction for upcoming gifts.